antoine3000/dok-antoine/content/2020-05-13-molding-casting/2020-05-14-multiple-oloids/_index.md

 1. Milling a positive version of the desired object into a block of wax
 2. Filling it with silicon to get a negative (and flexible) mold
-3. Filling the previously made mold with another type of silicon of resin to get the final (and positive) object.
+3. Filling the previously made mold with another type of silicon or resin to get the final (and positive) object.

 I'll use the oloid model I already did as a starting point.